A Closed Door for Orphans? Unpacking China’s International Adoption Policy

 Asia Program

 Many of these reasons seem to be built on shaky ground.
 Despite the persistent problem of child trafficking, instances of overt kidnapping, robbery, and theft of children have gradually decreased.
-Cases where parents sell their own biological children have become the primary form of child trafficking crimes, and their number has seen a steep drop since 2013.
 The official ending of the one-child policy in 2016 has further reduced the need for parents to relinquish children to avoid punishment.
+Cases where parents sell their own biological children have become the primary form of child trafficking crimes.

 In terms of overall demographic trends, the impact of international adoptions is minimal.
 Since 1992, when China officially opened its doors for international adoptions, 160,000 children have been adopted by foreign citizens.
 This number is too small to significantly impact China’s demographic landscape, making it an unconvincing justification for the policy change.

 Signs of this policy shift were evident as early as January 2019, when the government began to highlight a decrease in child abandonment, an overall decline in adoption registrations, and the importance of prioritizing domestic adoption.
 From 2014 to 2018, out of 97,819 adoptions, 87.5 percent (85,581) were by Chinese citizens, while only 12.5 percent (12,238) were by foreigners.
-In response to the COVID-19 pandemic, China halted foreign adoptions in 2020.
-The program saw a limited revival in 2022 and 2023, but on a much smaller scale than before.
+In response to the COVID-19 pandemic, China suspended foreign adoptions during 2021-2022.
+The program saw a limited revival in 2023, but on a much smaller scale than before.
 According to State Department data, only 16 adoptions from China were completed in 2023.
 This marks a dramatic decline from the period between 2008 and 2016, when annual adoptions from China to the United States consistently ranged from 2,000 to 3,000.

 Chinese government statistics, however, highlight the inadequacy of existing institutions to accommodate the significant number of orphans in China.
 As of 2022, China reported 159,000 orphans, with only 37 percent (59,000) in state orphanages.
 An additional 100,000 “socially scattered living orphans” are essentially living independently.
-Furthermore, there are 253,000 “de facto orphans” whose parents have died and whose extended families cannot care for them.
+This is a clear underestimate of the size of the orphan population in China.
+Government data suggests that there are 253,000 “de facto orphans” whose parents have died and whose extended families cannot care for them.
 That number is likely to increase given the sustained economic slowdown in the post-COVID era.

 The situation is particularly dire for children with special needs.
 Government data shows that 98 percent of children in state orphanages have severe illnesses or disabilities.
 While domestic adoption of children with mild disabilities is said to be increasing, it’s unlikely to address the needs of severely disabled children.
 Due to traditional customs, Chinese families have preferred to adopt only healthy, young (0-3 year-old) children.
 Chinese officials admit that as the phenomenon of parents abandoning children has significantly decreased, there are fewer and fewer children in child welfare institutions who meet the adoption preferences of domestic families.
 From 2014 to 2018, 95 percent of international adoptions involved children with disabilities, demonstrating the crucial role of foreign adoption for these vulnerable children.